-Bryce held strategic and operational responsibility for the Lilly Bio-Medicines Business Unit comprising both the clinical development of late stage products across multiple therapeutic areas and regional sales and marketing operations for United States, Japan, the European Union, Canada, and Australia / New Zealand.
+Bryce was responsible for strategy and operations for the Lilly Bio-Medicines Business Unit, which included both clinical development of late-stage products across multiple therapeutic areas and regional sales and marketing operations for the United States, Japan, the European Union, Canada, and Australia / New Zealand.
 He also was responsible for the Lilly Global Marketing organisation.

-Prior to the above role he was Executive Vice President, Global Marketing and Sales encompassing all therapeutic areas and the operational responsibilities for the global pharmaceutical division.
+Prior to the above role, he held the position of Executive Vice President, Global Marketing and Sales, which encompassed all therapeutic areas and the operational responsibilities for the global pharmaceutical division.

-She has experience in the field of immunology, haematology and molecular biology with particular experience in the development of biologic therapeutics.
-Rosanne heads the HaemaLogiX team in the development of the chimeric antigen receptor (CAR) program and the clinical development of the antibody pipeline.
+She has experience in the fields of immunology, haematology and molecular biology with particular experience in the development of biologic therapeutics.
+Rosanne heads the HaemaLogiX team in the development of the chimeric antigen receptor (CAR) clinical program and the clinical development of the antibody pipeline.

-Dimitra is a Certified Practicing Accountant (CPA) which she obtained after converting her Bachelor of Science Degree (UNSW) through an accounting bridging course from the University of Technology, Sydney.
+Dimitra is a Certified Practicing Accountant (CPA), which she obtained after converting her Bachelor of Science Degree (UNSW) through an accounting-bridging course at the University of Technology, Sydney.

-She was previously Company Secretary of Immune System Therapeutics Ltd from 2011 to 2014.
+She was the Company Secretary at Immune System Therapeutics Ltd from 2011 to 2014.
 She has extensive experience in financial and managerial accounting, risk management and compliance gained in various senior financial roles with Cicada Innovations, CFO Plus, Apostle Financial Management, Absolute Capital Group, Australian Capital Reserve.

-Halley has over 20 years experience in all areas of Project Co-ordination and Management within the Pharmaceutical Industry.
-Halley has worked within Large Pharma, CRO and Biotech across all areas of Clinical Research Management, including Global and Local Trial Management, Monitoring, Training, QC, Manufacturing, Regulatory and Preclinical.
+Halley has over 20 years experience in all areas of Project Coordination and Management within the Pharmaceutical Industry.
+Halley has worked within Large Pharmas, CROs and Biotechs across all areas of Clinical Research Management, including Global and Local Trial Management, Monitoring, Training, QC, Manufacturing, Regulatory and Preclinical.
 Halley was a member of the Immune System Therapeutics team from 2013 -14.

 Halley holds a post-graduate Diploma in Drug Development (Medical Science) from the University of New South Wales.
 In 2008 she received the PharmaTimes International Clinical Researcher of the Year Award.